Michael-Economist/RepData_PeerAssessment1/PA1_template.md

 ds <- mutate(ds, imputed.steps = ifelse(is.na(steps),
                                              mean.steps.interval$steps[match(ds$interval,  mean.steps.interval$interval)],
                                              steps))
 ```

-There are `r num.of.missing` missing values in the dataset.
+There are 2304 missing values in the dataset.

 The missing values have been replaced by the mean of the interval.